How Does Depression Stigma Affect Society?

 Perhaps, on the surface, it could appear that the negative stigmas surrounding depression and mental health in general might only affect a select group of people.
 But entire societies can feel the impact when people don’t seek out help for mental health conditions.
 Breaking the stigma around these conditions (such as depression) is regarded by many as a critical step for a higher overall quality of life for the population as a whole.

 Many people who do online therapy have reported that they feel less self-conscious imparting personal details about themselves and their lives when they do so over an online medium as opposed to in person.
-If you’re considering online therapy, BetterHelp can connect you with an online therapist in your area of need.
+If you’re considering online therapy, BetterHelp can match you with a therapist who has experience treating people with depression.
+Take the first step toward getting support with depression and contact BetterHelp today.

 Depression is treatable, and you're not alone